+While it is difficult to ascertain the long term impact it will have on commercial real estate markets and our investments, it presents material uncertainty and risk with respect to the current and future performance and value of our investments.
+Investments in real properties and real estate-related securities have been impacted by the pandemic and in some cases significantly.
 Our tenants operate in industries which are being adversely affected by the disruption to business caused by the outbreak of the Coronavirus.
 Many of our tenants are subject to shelter in place and other quarantine restrictions, and the restrictions could be in place for an extended period of time.
 These restrictions are particularly adversely impacting many of our retail tenants (other than grocery tenants), as government instructions regarding social distancing and mandated closures have reduced and, in some cases, eliminated customer foot traffic, causing many of our retail tenants to temporarily close their brick and mortar stores.
-As of December 31, 2019, we owned two retail properties, which comprised 17% of our portfolio, based on the estimated value of our real estate investments as of that date.
-If these disruptions continue and the economic downturn is prolonged, it could lead to rent delinquencies and defaults under leases, lower occupancy, or reduced rental rates to maintain or improve occupancy.
-Any of these developments could have a material adverse effect on our financial results.
+As of December 31, 2020, we owned two retail properties, which comprised 14% of our portfolio, based on the estimated value of our real estate investments as of that date, and comprised 21% of our total revenue for the year ended December 31, 2020.
+While rent collections were adversely affected in the early months of the pandemic, consumer traffic at these properties has recovered to near pre-pandemic levels in recent months and rent collections recovered to 98% of billed rent by the end of the year ended December 31, 2020.
+However, rising infection rates and the potential for additional government mandated shutdowns could reduce consumer traffic at the Company's retail properties and negatively impact future rent collections.
+Additionally, the Company agreed to refund May through August rents for 53% of students across its international student housing portfolio following the closing of nearby universities for the remainder of the 2019/2020 school year.
+These universities have announced a mixture of in-campus and on-line learning for the upcoming 2020/2021 school year with a delayed start.